Online Bachelor of Science in Engineering Degree Programs

 Admission requirements for the program include ACT or SAT scores and core (CPC) units in mathematics, English, social studies, science, and computer applications.

-The curriculum comprises 124 credit-hours, of which transfer students are allowed to bring 62 credit-hours from a four-year institute or community college.
-Students learn about electrical systems, engineering economics, industrial quality control, industrial cost control, operations and logistics concepts, production and inventory control, and industrial automation.
+The curriculum comprises 120 credits, of which transfer students are allowed to bring 50 percent from a four-year institute or community college.
+Students learn about lean production systems; engineering economics; motion and time study; plant layout and material handling; industrial quality control, industrial cost control, operations and logistics concepts, production and inventory control, and industrial automation.

 At the end of the program, graduates have the opportunity to pursue roles as systems engineers, continuous improvement coordinators, process improvement analysts, manufacturing engineers, process engineers, and industrial specialists.